ukon1990/jonaskf-astro/docs/setup.md

 The website will be available at `http://localhost:4321`

+In this project, `pnpm start` runs `astro dev`, which means it is the development server with hot reload. `pnpm preview` is only for serving the production build after `pnpm build`.

 ### 4. View the Website

 Open your browser and navigate to `http://localhost:4321` to see the website running locally.